Weddings After Lockdown in 2021

 Each UK nation is currently in the process of coming out of various lockdowns.
 They are all doing so at different speeds and with different (often provisional) dates in place.
 We’ve included a brief summary and all the relevant government links to the current, available guidance for each UK nation below.

-Find the guidance summaries for your UK Nation:
+Find the guidance summaries and latest update for your UK Nation:

 As ever, we will be analysing and understanding the updated guidance to answer your questions on what it means for weddings going forward.
 This page will be updated regularly and answer your questions with live Q+As.
 Please ensure you are following us on Facebook and Instagram to be notified when we go Live.